Stratego: Gameplay

 Players alternate moving; red moves first.
 The right to move first does not significantly affect game play (unlike chess).
 Each player moves one piece per turn.
 A player must move a piece in their turn; one cannot skip a turn.

 Two zones in the middle of the board, each 2×2, cannot be entered by either player's pieces at any time.
 They are shown as lakes on the battlefield and serve as choke points to make frontal assaults less direct.

 The game can be won by capturing the opponent's Flag or all of their moveable pieces.
 It is possible to have ranked pieces that are not moveable because they are trapped behind bombs.
 In unusual cases, it is possible to draw, for example, when both players' flags are protected by bombs and each player has one remaining piece which is not a miner.

 The average game has 381 moves.
 The number of legal positions is 10^{115}.
 The number of possible games is 10^{535}.
-Stratego has many more moves and possible board states than other familiar games such as chess and backgammon; however, unlike those games where a single bad move at any point may result in loss of the game, most moves in Stratego are inconsequential as players think in "games not moves" (Boer, 2007).
+Stratego has many more moves and possible board states than other familiar games such as chess and backgammon; however, unlike those games where a single bad move at any point may result in loss of the game, most moves in Stratego are inconsequential as players think in "games not moves".